Google-managed certs hang in PROVISIONING.

-gcloud describe misleadingly shows ACTIVE before it fully provisions.
-Your client's LB serves a Google default cert.
+gcloud describe shows ACTIVE while the LB serves a default cert.

 Google Cloud agencies running HTTPS Load Balancer with Google-managed SSL, Cloud Run with direct custom-domain mapping, and multi-tier LB + backend mTLS deployments deal with Google-managed certs that hang in PROVISIONING state when DNS hasn't propagated to the LB's anycast IP, Cloud Run domain mappings that silently fail renewal when only A (not AAAA) is present, and frontend-vs-backend cert lifecycle splits where the backend mTLS cert expires and causes 502s.
 Merlonix monitors every GCP-attached subdomain so the silent cert provisioning hangs and renewal failures surface before clients see broken sites.